kushalthaman/polysemanticity/README.md

 2. How can you tell whether polysemanticity was necessary or incidental?
 Can you tell just from the final, trained state of the model?
 Is “most” of the polysemanticity in real-world models necessary or incidental?
 3. From an interpretability perspective, how easy is it to deal with / disambiguate necessary vs incidental polysemanticity?

-You can find a more detailed summary of preliminary experiments we did at https://tmychow.com/stanford/cs199_polysemanticity/week10.html, and a more detailed theoretical understanding of how incidental polysemanticity happens at https://www.alignmentforum.org/posts/sEyWufriufTnBKnTG/incidental-polysemanticity.
+You can find a more detailed summary of preliminary experiments we did at https://tmychow.com/stanford/cs199_polysemanticity/week10.html, and a more detailed theoretical understanding of how incidental polysemanticity happens in [this paper](https://arxiv.org/abs/2312.03096).